tiramisyuz/tiramisyuz.github.io/README.md

 > 🦆 Here is an emoji to make readme look more professional

 ## star history
-> notice how its at an all time low
+> notice how its at an all time high

 <a href="https://star-history.com/#wikiwedia/wikiwedia.github.io&Timeline">
   <picture>